progressofme/cram/README.md

 # How does it work?

-Crampy uses things on your computer, such as ram, temp files, 15 files from your Downloads and Desktop into a Md5 Hash (We do not store this data).
+Crampy uses things on your computer, such as how much ram you have, temp file hashes, 15 files from your Downloads and Desktop into a Md5 Hash (We do not store this data).

 We then do a bunch more stuff, including Portal Quotes to make sure that this is completely random.